 Players begin a round by placing an ante bet and, if they want, a bonus bet.
 The dealer then deals 3 cards to the players and themselves, with the latter face down.
 Now, the points system here becomes a little bit more complicated than simply adding up the points of each of the 3 cards.
 The exceptions to the rule of just adding up the points are when pretty much any combination resembling a poker hand is formed with the cards.
 This includes any pairs, 3 of a kind and 2 or more cards forming a straight flush.
 In these instances those cards involved have no points attached, reducing the overall total which again is the aim of iPad Vegas three card rummy.

 Once players have seen their cards and added the total up they are then presented with the penultimate choice, whether to raise or fold.
 To fold is again the same as in poker, forfeiture of the round and the bet.
 To raise the players bets again, equal to the ante bet, and then compares their cards with that of the dealer’s.
 The winner is ultimately the one with the least points.
 But it isn’t quite as simple as that as there are certain rules around the particular bets and their pay out protocols.

 Appraising the Bets after the Round

 At this point the player has compared their hands and points to that of the dealer and a winner has been discerned.
-This also means that the players has made at least two bets, the ante and the raise, and possibly a third bet, the bonus bet.
+This also means that the players of mobile casino games USA has made at least two bets, the ante and the raise, and possibly a third bet, the bonus bet.
 In iPad Vegas three card rummy these 3 bets are each appraised differently.
 If the dealer scored more than 20 points then the player wins outright and only the ante pays, even money, whilst the others pass.
 As a broad sweeping statement, effectively the ante can only pay even money and does so as long as the player wins, the other two bets pay out depending on the points the player scored, irrespective of the dealer’s hand, and have dramatically increasing odds the lower the player’s points.